 Spices have always tickled our palates long before the word cordon bleu was coined.
-Whatever dish we cook would taste bland and unpalatable if we don’t use any seasoning other than salt.
-Spices have been an essential part of cooking ever since the beginning of civilization.
-It has dominated the ancient trading system between nations and has driven the desire for conquest.
-Spices have its equivalent in gold.
+Whatever dish we cook tastes bland and unpalatable if we don’t use any seasoning other than salt.
+Spices have always been an essential part of cooking ever since the beginning of civilization.
+It dominated the ancient trading system between nations and drove the desire for conquest.
+Spices have their value in gold.

-There may be hundreds of spices all over the world, some are endemic in one continent, others can be found anywhere and some are yet to be discovered.
+There may be hundreds of spices all over the world.
+There are spices that are endemic in one continent, others can be found anywhere.
 In whatever food culture existing to date, there are a few basic spices common to most countries.

 - Garlic.
-One of the most commonly used spice.
-Other than its strong aroma and taste that enhances the flavour of any dish, its sulfur compound Allicin is known to have medicinal properties.
-Drinking a glass of hot water with four crushed fresh garlic cloves can significantly lower hypertension in just a few minutes (talking from personal experience).
+One of the most commonly used spices.
+Garlic has sulfur compound Allicin that has medicinal properties.
+Drinking a glass of hot water with four crushed fresh garlic cloves can lower hypertension in just a few minutes (talking from personal experience).
 This spice is also used in controlling high cholesterol levels and as an antibiotic for wounds and bacterial infections.
 Garlic is known to relieve common colds and flu.

 - Onion.
-A cousin of garlic, onion is the second most commonly used spice in the world.
-This is an ever-present ingredient in most Indian dishes.
+A cousin of garlic, onion is the second most commonly used spices in the world.
+This is an ever-present ingredient in many Indian dishes.
 Discovered medical documents of a Greek physician dating back to the 1st century AD disclosed studies of the onion as a medicinal spice.
-Considering its long storage life, the onion was brought to other continents by the Spanish and European conquistadores.
-Its organic compound Allicin is released when you cut the bulb and can make you cry.
+Considering its long storage life, the onion reached other continents brought by the Spanish and European conquistadores.
+Its organic gas compound Allicin can make you cry.
 When cutting an onion, peel the skin and soak in cold water for a few minutes before chopping it.

 - Ginger.
 This spice is widely used in many Asian cuisines, mostly together with garlic and onion.
-Ginger has been used as a medicinal root for thousands of years and its efficacy still holds true to date.
-This root crop can be used in different forms; powdered, dried or fresh.
-When used fresh as tea or a poultice, it has been proven to be a natural remedy for cough, colds, colic, and sore muscles.
+Ginger was used as a medicinal root for thousands of years and its efficacy still holds true to date.
+This root crop is used in powdered, dried or fresh form.
+When used fresh as tea or a poultice, it is a proven natural remedy for cough, colds, colic, and sore muscles.
 Ginger is a warming food and is great in soups during the cold days.

 - Bay Leaves.
-In ancient Rome, bay leaves, also known as laurel leaves, were fashioned into a crown to honour reputable scholars and poets.
-The dried bay leaf is a popular Asian spice used in meat stews, soups and almost any dish.
-Its strong aromatic scent when burnt is known to have a calming effect in people suffering from anxiety.
-It has been found to lower blood sugar levels in diabetic patients and helps de-clog arteries and strengthen cardiac walls.
-Bay leaf can also help relieve indigestion and believed to destroy cancer cells.
+In ancient Rome, bay leaves are known as laurel leaves.
+The leaves were fashioned into a crown to honour reputable scholars and poets.
+The dried leaf is a popular Asian spice used in meat stews and soups.
+Its strong aromatic scent when burnt has a calming effect on people suffering from anxiety.
+It can lower blood sugar levels in diabetic patients and helps de-clog arteries and strengthen cardiac walls.
+Bay leaf also helps relieve indigestion and believed to destroy cancer cells.

 - Cinnamon.
 Cinnamon is a popular spice in Indian cuisine.
 Its use is not only limited to enhancing flavour in curry dishes but also in sweets and pastries.
 It is quite amazing to think that a tree bark can add so much flavour to many recipes.
 In addition to being a famous spice, cinnamon also has medicinal properties.
 Its oil is high in cinnamaldehyde, an antioxidant that protects the body from free radicals that cause cancer.